nmshd/documentation/_includes/scenarios/integrate/share-own-attribute-to-peer.md

 ### Request over Message

-The Sender only has the option of sending a Request to the Recipient via a [Message]({% link _docs_integrate/data-model-overview.md %}#message) if there is already an active Relationship between the Sender and the Recipient.
+The Sender only has the option of sending a Request to the Recipient via a [Message]({% link _docs_integrate/data-model-overview.md %}#message) if there is already an active Relationship between them.
 All information on how to send and receive a Request via a Message can be found in the [Requests over Messages]({% link _docs_integrate/requests-over-messages.md %}) guide.

 ## Accept the Request and get the Attributes

-After the Sender has sent the [Request for sharing Attributes]({% link _docs_integrate/share-own-attribute-to-peer.md %}#request-for-sharing-attributes) to the Recipient and the Recipient has received this Request, the Recipient can accept it to get all or some of the Sender's shared Attributes.
+After the Recipient has received the [Request for sharing Attributes]({% link _docs_integrate/share-own-attribute-to-peer.md %}#request-for-sharing-attributes), it can accept it to get all or some of the Sender's shared Attributes.
 To do this, proceed as described in the [Accept incoming Request]({% link _docs_use-cases/use-case-consumption-accept-incoming-request.md %}) use case documentation and specify the `id` of the received [Request]({% link _docs_integrate/data-model-overview.md %}#request).
-Also, you need to decide and specify for each ShareAttributeRequestItem contained in the Request for sharing Attributes whether you want to accept or reject it.
+Also, you need to decide and specify for each ShareAttributeRequestItem and RequestItemGroup contained in the Request for sharing Attributes whether you want to accept or reject it.

-If the Recipient does not want to get any of the Sender's shared Attributes and therefore does not want to accept the Request for sharing Attributes of the Sender, it can reject it as a whole too.
+If the Recipient does not want to get any of the Sender's shared Attributes and, therefore, does not want to accept the Request for sharing Attributes of the Sender, it can reject it as a whole too.
 For that, follow the instructions of the [Reject incoming Request]({% link _docs_use-cases/use-case-consumption-reject-incoming-request.md %}) use case.
 {: .notice--info}

 <div style="width: 640px; height: 480px; margin: 10px; position: relative;"><iframe allowfullscreen frameborder="0" style="width:640px; height:480px" src="https://lucid.app/documents/embedded/b79abea1-1062-4f0d-8929-85dd4d728a59" id="7SfSSvpj.eT3"></iframe></div>